- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 - A summary of TDS transactions which would contain the Unique Acknowledgement Number, amount of rent paid, date of payment of rent and the amount deducted as TDS.

-- Details of deposition of TDS to the Government which would contain the amount of TDS deposited, date on which deposit was made and the bank branch code.
+- Details of deposition of TDS to the Government, which would contain the amount of TDS deposited, the date on which the deposit was made and the bank branch code and challan serial no.

-- Lastly, there is a verification which is filled and signed by the deductor stating that the TDS has been deducted as per the tax norms.
-The deductor should then furnish the date, place, full name and his signature.
+- Lastly, there is a verification that is filled and signed by the deductor stating that the TDS has been deducted as per the tax norms.
+The deductor should then furnish the date, place, full name, and his signature.

-Form 16C is available on TRACES.
+Form 16C can be downloaded via the official portal.
 To download the form, the following steps can be taken –

 - Log into your account with your user ID and password.
-A verification code would also be required to be provided
+A verification code will also be required to be provided

-- Once the login is complete, you would be taken to the landing page
+- Once the login is complete, you will be taken to the landing page

-- On the landing page, under the ‘Downloads’ tab you would find the option of downloading Form 16B/C
+- On the landing page, under the ‘Downloads’ tab, you will find the option of downloading Form 16B/C

 - Select ‘Form Type’ and then select the ‘Assessment Year’ for which you need the form

-- Then you would have to enter the acknowledgement number and PAN card number of the landlord
+- Then you would have to enter the acknowledgment number and PAN card number of the landlord

 - When you select ‘Proceed’, you would be able to see a list of challans which you can download